angt/glorytun/README.md

    Bad MTU configuration is a very common problem in the world of VPN.
    As it is critical, Glorytun will try to setup it correctly by guessing its value.
    It doesn't rely on ICMP Next-hop MTU to avoid black holes.
+   In asymmetric situations the minimum mtu is selected.

+ * **Dynamic and automatic traffic shaping (work in progress)**

+   Shaping is very important in network, it allows to keep a low latency without sacrificing the bandwidth.
+   As it is hard to setup, especially in the case of 4G, Glorytun will do it for you.

 ## Build and Install